A betta fish purchased from a commercial pet store is lucky if he lives 2-3 years.

 The reason many betta fish only make it a year or two in captivity is that people treat them like cold water pond fish, providing only a small bowl with no heat and no filter.

-At that time, my parents and my sister and I did not realize that betta fish do not thrive in a vase, they just survive.
+When I was a kid, we did not realize that betta fish do not thrive in a vase under these conditions, they just survive.

-The truth is, betta fish do best when kept in sizeable tank (5-10 gallons), with a heater and filter.
+The truth is, betta fish do best when kept in sizeable tank (5-10 gallons), with a heater, filter, and plants.